Alpacron/Kubernetes-POC/README.md

 This POC consists of both a frontend- and backend application.
 The frontend is build up from an Angular TS and the backend is build with python and the fastapi library.
 Both are containerized using a Docker file.

-The Kubernetes-Cluster consists of a Load Balancing service and deployment for both frontend an backend and has a horizontal pod auto-scaler for the backend.
+The Kubernetes-Cluster consists of a deployment for both applications, a load balancing service and horizontal pod auto-scaler for the backend and a NodePort for the frontend.

 ## Getting started